jachb/jachb/README.md

 # Hi 👋 I'm Jan Bartnicki

-➤ Computer Science Engineer · Management & Marketing student · AI tools enthusiast.
-Building fast, SEO-optimized, fully responsive websites and web apps with modern tech (Next.js, React, TypeScript).
-Focused on performance, lead generation and clean UI.
-I actively use AI tools to ship smarter and faster.
+➤ AI-first builder · Computer Science Engineering degree · Management & Marketing student.
+I build and ship web apps, MVPs and websites with an AI-first approach — using AI dev tools (Claude Code, Codex, Cursor, MCP) to go from idea to working product fast.
+Currently building commercial Next.js websites for a marketing agency — fast, SEO-optimized, fully responsive, and focused on performance, lead generation and clean UI.
+I focus on why something is worth building, not just how to code it.
 ---

 ## 💻 Web Developer